 © Amy Hicks

-If you spot Candlesnuff Fungus during November / December (or see the species at any other time of year), please send us the record, ideally via our Species of the Month form on SEWBReCORD (nb. you will need to be signed into SEWBReCORD to use this link).
-Instructions on how to submit records are available here.
+If you spot Holly Leaf-miner during this winter (or at any other time of year), please send us the record, ideally via our Species of the Month form on SEWBReCORD (nb. you will need to be signed into SEWBReCORD to use this link).
+Instructions on how to submit records are available here

 © SEWBReC 2007 | Site developed and hosted by Netring, powered by Overseer